1. How do I connect to the terminals?

 (when properly done, that is :-).

 OW3 and OW4 are coated six times each!
-Standard OWI and

 Each coating is accomplished using unique special selected coating substances